Mohammed-Abdulwahab22/Accomplish/ReadMe.md

 **Accomplish: Your All-in-One Productivity and Collaboration App**

-***This project showcases the frontend development for a mobile application built with Expo.
-While the backend code is included, it's currently not fully integrated for demonstration purposes.***
+**This project showcases the frontend development for a mobile application built with Expo.
+While the backend code is included, it's currently not fully integrated for demonstration purposes.**

-This project is currently under development and is not yet stable.
-Contributions are welcome, but please be aware that things may change rapidly.

 Accomplish is a comprehensive app designed to streamline your tasks, empower teamwork, and unlock the power of global knowledge sharing.
 Built on the Expo platform, Accomplish offers a robust feature set to help you achieve more, together.